St John Ambulance Brigade in South Africa 1900-1902

 Bolton Parish Church

-South African Field Force Casualty Roll: Died of Disease, Cape Town.
+African Field Force Casualty Roll: Died of Disease, Cape Town.

 Commemorated in Cape Town (Maitland) Cemetery,